doolanshire/Combat-Models/instructions1921/README.md

 **secondary\_guns.csv**: containing information on secondary guns (6 in XII, 6 in VII, 5.5 in, 4 in IX, 4 in VII).

 ## To do
-* Implement a "ship" class as an armoured container of gun objects.
 * Implement functions to read and parse ship data.
 * Add battle logic.
 * Design and implement engagement input files.